ljdursi/dursi-blog/_drafts/2019-09-30-science-makes-great-managers-but-not-necessarily-good-ones.md

-Second, since much of the work is on open research problems, it’s very difficult to judge how long something "should" take, so deadlines in assigning tasks is relatively uncommon; updates tend to sound like "here's what I managed to get done this week".
+Second, since much of the work is on open research problems, it’s very difficult to judge how long something "should" take, so deadlines in assigning tasks is relatively uncommon; updates tend to sound like "here's what I managed to get done this week", and it is what it is.

-Third, due to the open-endedness, the traineep/mentor relationship, and modelling the extreme independence of senior academics, there is a norm of collegiality.
+Third, due to the open-endedness, the trainee/mentor relationship, and modelling the extreme independence of senior academics, there is a norm of collegiality.
 Being directive about someone's work comes across as very heavy handed; the final work output can be